“It is better to fail in originality than to succeed in imitation.” Herman Melville

 Check what you hear.
 One of my favorite parables is the one of the Good Shepherd (John 10 & Luke 15).
 What I love about the story in Luke 15 is that the shepherd leaves the 99 sheep to search for the one lost sheep.
 I know that at one time I was that lost sheep.
 I believe the Shepherd listened before he looked.
 He listened to the bleats and cries of the lost lamb.
 Jesus lived out James 1:19, “let every person be quick to hear, slow to speak.”

-Have you ever thought about this?
-Jesus is the greatest listener.
+the greatest listener.
 It’s why we pray.
 We’re confident that He listens.
-How about us?
-Are we listeners?
+How

 Check your history.
 What does your calendar show about who you are following and what you value?
 How do you spend your time?
 Who do you socialize with?
 Who are your friends?

-How about your purchase history?
-What does the way that you use your money say about who and what you are following?
+about your purchase history?
+What does the way that you use your money say

 What about your internet history?
 If you looked at your recent posts, what did you want to share with the world?
 What did you take an interest in?